Buckingham Palace racism row: Royal aide resigns after massive furore

 Story highlights

-Ngozi Fulani, the head of a domestic abuse charity, was disparagingly nudged to answer where in Africa she was from during Camilla, the Queen Consort's reception.
+Late Queen's lady-in-waiting Susan Hussey moved a charity founder's hair to reveal her name badge and persistently questioned her over where her “people” came from, despite having been told she was a British national.

-Ngozi Fulani, the head of a domestic abuse charity, was disparagingly nudged to answer where in Africa she was from during Camilla, the Queen Consort's reception.
+Late Queen's lady-in-waiting Susan Hussey moved a charity founder's hair to reveal her name badge and persistently questioned her over where her “people” came from, despite having been told she was a British national.

-Buckingham Palace announced on Wednesday that a member of its household had resigned after row over making "unacceptable and regrettable comments" during a reception thrown by Camilla, the Queen Consort.
+Buckingham Palace announced on Wednesday that a member of its household had resigned after row over making "unacceptable and regrettable comments" during a reception thrown by the Queen Consort Camilla.
 The reception was thrown by Queen Consort to purportedly highlight the cause of domestic abuse and violence against women.

-The royal aide in question remains unnamed at the time of filing this report.
-The reception had about 300 guests.
+The royal aide in question was later identified as the late queen’s lady-in-waiting Susan Hussey.

 As we mark the UN’s #16Days for the Elimination of Violence Against Women, The Queen Consort welcomed guests - including survivors of abuse, charity representatives, politicians, and ambassadors for the cause - to Buckingham Palace in recognition of this important issue. pic.twitter.com/3qTXncxk7C— The Royal Family (@RoyalFamily) November 29, 2022